 Oliver’s employment law practice is broad-ranging, encompassing all of the kinds of claims decided by employment tribunals, claims for breach of contract, restrictive covenant cases, and employment law issues arising in relation to pensions.

 Oliver's education work is wide-ranging.
 He frequently appears in judicial review cases in the High Court and appeals from the SENDIST (now the First-tier Tribunal).
-He also appears in the First-tier Tribunal as well as in county court and High Court private law claims concerning education in schools, further education institutions and higher education institutions.
+He also appears in the First-tier Tribunal (now only in Wales as far as education cases are concerned) as well as in county court and High Court private law claims concerning education in schools, further education institutions and higher education institutions.

 Oliver undertakes professional negligence work against lawyers practising in his own specialist fields, such as the law of employment.
 Education negligence cases are a form of professional negligence claim, and Oliver has much cutting edge experience of education negligence cases, including in relation to the supervision of post-graduate research.